 Today your exciting cruise to Antarctica begins and you will embark your ship in the late afternoon.
-After some time to settle and the necessary safety drills, you will bid farewell to Tierra del Fuego by sailing down the famous Beagle Channel towards open sea.
+After some time to settle and the necessary safety drills, you will bid farewell to Chile and sail towards the open sea.
 Enjoy the views along the way before being introduced to some of the important crew members in your expedition briefing and then enjoying your first sumptuous dinner.

 Your time exploring the continent will normally begin at the top of the Antarctic Peninsula, venturing into Antarctic Sound and its magnificent array of tabular icebergs, historical sites and Adelie and Gentoo Penguin rookeries.
 Depending on weather and ice conditions your ship may go on to visit Brown Bluff, Hope Bay and cruise the Antarctic Sound.

-Over the next 3 days the ship normally sails south along the Peninsula and the captain and expedition leader will decide on the best places to make exciting landings in the zodiac boats.
+Over the next three days, the ship normally sails south along the Peninsula and the captain and expedition leader will decide on the best places to make exciting landings in the zodiac boats.
 All the landings are included in the cost of your cruise (except specialist activities) and there are so many sites that you may visit during your time here.

 Paradise Bay is named for its spectacular scenery of mountains, glaciers and icebergs.
 Cuverville Island is home to nesting sites for Gentoo Penguins.
 Pleneau Bay is located at the southern end of the beautiful Lemaire Channel (nicknamed Kodak Valley) which was first explored during Charcot’s French Antarctic Expedition in 1903.
 Petermann Island is a great place to observe rookeries of Adelie Penguins, Gentoo Penguins and Blue-eyed Shags.
 The penguin post office is a working British post office in Antarctica where you can send a postcard home (though expect to arrive home before it does as it often takes 4 weeks!)